 The final rail alignment into San Francisco must meet regional needs.
 Additional train service to and from San Francisco is essential to support expected city, regional, and state population and employment growth.
 Maximizing train service and flexibility to one of California's major economic centers is crucial for both the region and the rail operators.
-The ability to move to and through the City is also a vital consideration.
+The ability to move to and through the city is also a vital consideration.
 Careful consideration of these issues related to rail alignment will ensure that full potential of rail investments in the city, region, and state can be realized.

-There is a further need to fully electrify the Caltrain fleet6.
-Without a fully electrified fleet for Caltrain, future Caltrain service to SFTC is limited as ventilation requirements would preclude the use of diesels in any tunnel option (including the DTX) under consideration.
+In the short-term, the current project to fully electrify the Caltrain fleet is essential.6 Without a fully electrified fleet for Caltrain, future Caltrain service to SFTC is limited as ventilation requirements would preclude the use of diesel trains in any tunnel option (including the DTX) under consideration.

-When Caltrain and HSR operate in San Francisco, there will be significant impacts to the two at-grade intersections at 7th/Mission Bay Drive and 16th Street.
-Currently, Caltrain trains interrupt east/west traffic from between 60 and 100 seconds per train.
-When both Caltrain and HSR are operating in San Francisco, this could result in more than 20-minutes of the peak hours being closed for east/west traffic movement 7.
-With the current at-grade crossings, rail is prioritized above other modes such as local transit, bicycle, pedestrian and the personal vehicle at the points of access across the tracks.
+When Caltrain and HSR operate in San Francisco as planned, there will be significant impacts to the two at-grade Caltrain intersections at Mission Bay Drive and 16th Street.
+Currently, Caltrain trains interrupt east/west traffic between 60 and 100 seconds per train movement.
+This means that, after electrification, east/west travel of all kinds would be stopped for more than 20 minutes every peak hour.7

-If the planned projects, as currently designed and environmentally cleared, move forward, it is the City's position that the closure of the two at-grade intersections at 7th/Mission Bay Drive and 16th Street for 20 minutes or more during the peak hours unacceptable condition.
-To maintain access and integrate Mission Bay with the City, the RAB studied rail alignment and elements that improve rather than degrade these intersections.
+If the planned projects, as currently designed and environmentally cleared, move forward, it is the City's position that the closure of the two at-grade Caltrain intersections at Mission Bay Drive and 16th Street for 20 minutes or more during the peak hours leads to an unacceptable condition.
+To maintain access and integrate Mission Bay with the City, the RAB studied rail alignment and elements that improve, rather than degrade, these conditions.

 After a review of the existing Caltrain rail alignment and the planned Downtown Rail Extension (DTX), the RAB study explored other alignment options and the varied benefits of each alignment to the City, region, and state.
 While numerous possible alignments were reviewed and analyzed at some level, four alignments were found to have merit for deeper analysis.
-During further study, one option (Tunnel under Existing Caltrain Tracks/I-280
+During further study, one option (Tunnel under Existing Caltrain Tracks/I-280 alignment) was deemed infeasible.8